bfcrampton/PDZ-peptide-screening/README.md

 The Google Cloud account should have Firewall rules allowing unlimited access on ports `5901`, `27008`, and `53000` (IP ranges: 0.0.0.0/0) tcp and udp.
 1. A vnc viewer, such as [Real VNC](https://www.realvnc.com/download/viewer/)
 1. A custom `researcher-5-9-17` image on your Google Cloud Console.
-A `researcher-5-9-17.raw.gz` file should be provided outside of this repository.
-This can be uploaded to Google Cloud storage bucket.
-An image on GCE can then be created using this bucket URL.
-Details on this process can be found [here](https://cloud.google.com/compute/docs/images/create-delete-deprecate-private-images) or within `image-disk.sh`.
+This was the custom OS image I created and should be included in the Google Cloud account I passed off to Professor Spaller.
+Details on this process of making custom images can be found [here](https://cloud.google.com/compute/docs/images/create-delete-deprecate-private-images) or within `image-disk.sh`.
 This image can be further customized.
-It has
-installed:
+Currently, it has installed:
   - Based on [Ubuntu 16.04](http://releases.ubuntu.com/16.04/)
   - The newest version of Schrödinger suite at the time of writing (2017-1)
   - [vncserver](https://linux.die.net/man/1/vncserver)